Master Aviation Weather at Your Own Pace

 In a nutshell, this 12-week course is specifically directed at certificated private/commercial pilots, flight instructors and designated pilot examiners who feel their aviation weather knowledge is significantly lacking.
 Putting it succinctly, this is meant to be a slight notch above a beginner level.
 For most students attending this twelve week course, 20% of the material will be a review of basic aviation weather topics and the other 80% will be new or untaught material to focus on those gaps in knowledge that most certificated pilots possess.

-Syllabus includes -
+Syllabus topics include -

 - Surface observations